cltk/cltk.github.io/_posts/2015-08-02-updated-accuracies-pos-taggers.markdown

 To get the latest taggers, update your `greek_models_cltk` and `latin_models_cltk` files ([directions here](http://docs.cltk.org/en/latest/importing_corpora.html#importing-a-corpus)).

-I give sincere thanks to the Perseus researcher and also apologize to anyone who was mislead by my mistake.
+I give sincere thanks to Giuseppe and also apologize to anyone who was mislead by my mistake.